College Factual by our College Data Analytics Team

 Midsize City Campus Setting

-Contact details for Spring Hill are given below.
+Contact details for Spring Hill College are listed below.

 Contact Details

-During the most recent year for which we have data, students from 36 majors graduated from Spring Hill College.
-Of these students, 610 received undergraduate degrees and 610 graduated with a master's or doctor's degree.
+In the most recent reporting year, students from 15 majors graduated from Spring Hill College.
 The following table lists the most popular undergraduate majors along with the average salary graduates from those majors make.

 Learn more about the majors offered at Spring Hill College along with which ones have the highest average starting salaries.

-In 2022-2023, 539 students took at least one online class at Spring Hill College.
-This is a decrease from the 730 students who took online classes the previous year.
+243 students took at least one online class at Spring Hill College.

 Learn more about online learning at Spring Hill College.